-Book Review: The Revenge of God: The Resurgence of Islam, Christianity and Judaism in the Modern World by Gilles Kepel
+The Revenge of God: The Resurgence of Islam, Christianity and Judaism in the Modern World by Gilles Kepel (Review)

-For although by the early 1970’s it seemed that a modern liberal secularism was becoming everywhere more dominant, by the late 1970’s, as this book shows clearly, a certain turning of the tide was evident.
+For although in the early 1970’s it seemed that a modern liberal secularism was becoming everywhere more dominant, by the late 1970s, as this book shows clearly, a certain turning of the tide was evident.

 He then goes on to marshal an amazing amount of facts and insights from the following years illustrating a continued activity in these domains to establish cultures that break from secularism in decisive ways and mount challenges to the secularist state.